pinterf/mvtools/README.md

 Change log

+- 2.7.36 (201811??)
+  Fix: MCompensate: new parameter checking: when overlaps is used,
+       (Width-OverlapX)/(nBlkSizeX-OverlapX) must be > 2 (and the same applies for Y) E.g. Height=68, BlkSizeY=32, OverlapY=4 -> number of Y blocks is 2 -> division by zero w/o parameter validation

 - 2.7.35 (20181113)
   MFlowXXX: Slight speed gain by putting the out-of-frame vector check to resizer
   Fix: MAnalyze: Fix a possible internal overflow on larger blocksizes with small overlap e.g. BlkSize=32, OverlapX=0, OverlapY=4